 SoftWheel makes an in-wheel suspension system, which currently is available for wheelchairs, bicycles, and e-bikes.
 The wheel looks like this (screenshot from SoftWheel’s website):

 Interestingly, a few months ago, SoftWheel struck a deal with Linamar, a big Canadian manufacturer and supplier in the automotive industry.
-According to SoftWheel’s website, the automotive version of their system is currently under development.
+According to SoftWheel’s website, the automotive version of their shock absorbers is currently under development.

 SoftWheel’s design goal for their automotive system is to reduce what is called “unsprung mass”.
 Unsprung mass in a car is everything that is between the road and the suspension system, e.g. tires, rims, hubs, break discs, etc. (no, I did not know this before; I learned it from SoftWheel’s website).
 Lowering unsprung mass (in the case of SoftWheel, reducing it to only wheels and rims) reduces energy requirements (smoother ride means less energy consumption).
 Compared to traditional systems, theirs is also lighter, which also works toward energy efficiency, or range extension.